fastify/light-my-request/README.md

   })
 ```

-Note: The application would not response multiple times.
-If you try to do so by calling `end()` twice for example, the application would throw an error.
+Note: The application would not respond multiple times.
+If you try to invoking any method after the application has responded, the application would throw an error.

 ## Acknowledgements
 This project has been forked from [`hapi/shot`](https://github.com/hapijs/shot) because we wanted to support *Node ≥ v4* and not only *Node ≥ v8*.